mitsuba-renderer/drjit/docs/unused/advanced.rst

 3. Vector instruction sets are generally fairly incomplete in the sense that they are missing many entries in the full *data type* / *operation* matrix.
-   Enoki emulates such operations using other vector instructions whenever possible.
+   Dr.Jit emulates such operations using other vector instructions whenever possible.

-4. Various operations that work with 64 bit registers aren't available when Enoki is compiled on a 32-bit platform and must be emulated.
+4. Various operations that work with 64 bit registers aren't available when Dr.Jit is compiled on a 32-bit platform and must be emulated.

 Adding backends for new instruction sets
 ----------------------------------------

-Adding a new Enoki array type involves creating a new partial overload of the ``StaticArrayImpl<>`` template that derives from ``StaticArrayBase``.
-To support the full feature set of Enoki, overloads must provide at least a set of core methods shown below.
-The underscores in the function names indicate that this is considered non-public API that should only be accessed indirectly via the routing templates in ``enoki/enoki_router.h``.
+Adding a new Dr.Jit array type involves creating a new partial overload of the ``StaticArrayImpl<>`` template that derives from ``StaticArrayBase``.
+To support the full feature set of Dr.Jit, overloads must provide at least a set of core methods shown below.
+The underscores in the function names indicate that this is considered non-public API that should only be accessed indirectly via the routing templates in ``drjit/drjit_router.h``.

 * The following core operations must be provided by every implementation.